 The Professional Placement module is a core module for those students following a masters programme that incorporates professional placement learning, following completion of 120 credits.
 It provides you with the opportunity to apply your knowledge and skills to an appropriate working environment, and to develop and enhance key employability skills and subject-specific professional skills in your chosen subject.
 You may wish to use the placement experience as a platform for your subsequent major project module, and would be expected to use it to help inform your decisions about future careers.

-Applicants should have a good BA (Hons) degree or equivalent qualification in an academic subject or creative practice field.
+Applicants should have a 2:2 or above honours degree or equivalent qualification in an academic subject or creative practice field.

 We welcome applicants with relevant work experience, such as practitioners, museum staff and designers looking to extend their professional experience.

 You should be able to demonstrate an ability to work creatively and within a team.

 All non-UK applicants must meet our English language requirement, which is Academic IELTS of 6.5 overall, with no element below 5.5.
 Make sure you read our full guidance about English language requirements, which includes details of other qualifications we consider.